 As for the lenses, both the 45mm and the 90mm were sharp under the right conditions, but we nailed more shots with 45mm, likely because it is just easier to handhold a wide angle.
 If you’re concerned about critical focus, shooting handheld with a 50MP sensor isn’t exactly a recipe for success; move just a little bit after locking focus, and you might find your subject now falls outside the depth of field.

 Motion blur is another problem.
 Since the X1D seems geared toward handheld shooting, this is likely an issue many photographers will encounter.
 As always, use a tripod when you can; and when you can’t, well, take lots of pictures.

 One last thing we should mention is that the X1D does not contain a self-cleaning sensor, so dust spots are common.
 Have a bulb blower and some sensor swabs handy, as keeping dust off that huge sensor when changing lenses is just about impossible.

-The Hasselblad X1D is covered for a period of one year or 100,000 exposures (whichever comes first).
-Customers who purchase the camera before September 30, 2017 will receive an additional 12 months of warranty coverage for free.
+The Hasselblad X1D is covered for a period of one year or 100,000 exposures, whichever comes first.
 XCD lenses are also covered for one year.Our Take

 The Hasselblad X1D represents a new direction for the company, and while some aspects of the camera leave room for improvement, it is nevertheless an impressive machine.
 It does a commendable job of combining medium-format image quality and leaf shutter flexibility in a portable (and relatively affordable) package.
 It would make a great second camera for a high-end studio photographer, or a good first medium-format camera for someone who has been waiting for the right time to jump into the game.
 We also appreciate that Hasselblad continues to keep the camera current with firmware updates, improving performance and adding features over time.